Blue Moon (spacecraft): Cislunar Transporter

 Lockheed Martin is to design and operate a reusable space tug called the Cislunar Transporter as part of the Blue Moon architecture.
-The Cislunar Transporter consists of two parts, a tug, with 3 BE-7 engines, and a tanker, which are each to be launched on a New Glenn carrier rocket before docking together to form a single vehicle.
+The Cislunar Transporter consists of two parts; a tug with three BE-7 engines, and a tanker.
+Each are to be launched on a New Glenn carrier rocket before docking together to form a single vehicle.
 After these components are assembled, the vehicle is then to be fueled by New Glenn upper stages transferring liquid oxygen and liquid hydrogen propellants.
-The transporter will then travel to near-rectilinear halo orbit, where it is to dock to and fuel the Blue Moon lander.
+The transporter will then travel to lunar orbit, where it is to dock to and fuel the Blue Moon lander.
 Lockheed Martin has suggested that the Cislunar Transporter could also be used to service other customers.
 The same zero-boil-off system intended for Blue Moon will also be present on the Transporter.

 BE-7

 Both variants of Blue Moon, as well as the Cislunar Transporter, are to be powered by the BE-7 liquid oxygen/liquid hydrogen engine currently under development.
 Mark 1 is to use a single engine, whereas the other spacecraft are to each use three.
 The BE-7 burns its propellants, chosen in part because they can be produced on the surface of the Moon from lunar ice, in the dual expander cycle, wherein each propellant flows through the engine, gaining heat energy, which is then used to spin turbines, providing energy to pump propellant into the combustion chamber.
 The BE-7 engine is designed to produce a maximum of 10,000 lbf of thrust and to throttle down to produce as little as 2000 lbf of thrust.
 In addition to this "deep throttle" capability, it is also meant to be highly efficient, with high specific impulse, and to be capable of restarting multiple times.
 The BE-7 is additively manufactured, with components such as the injector being additively manufactured in a single piece.
 The regeneratively-cooled nozzle is composed of a nickel super-alloy jacket, vacuum-brazed onto a copper liner, and hydraulically formed into the nozzle's bell shape.